Greater Western Water has pledged to reduce its greenhouse gas emissions by 32% (of the average emissions from 2012-2016) by 2025.

 The digestion process used to treat sewage can also treat food and other organic wastes.

-Interested food and other organic waste producers and/or contractors can find out more by contacting our Renewable Resources team on 9218 5400.
+Interested food and other organic waste producers and/or contractors can find out more by contacting our Feasibility Projects team on 13 44 99.

 Statement of Obligations - Emissions Reduction